 - Sale-window blockers flag ticket types that may not be available when expected.

-- Abuse watch highlights repeated failed payments, high same-email paid-order volume, repeated promo use, and open dispute pressure.
+- Abuse watch highlights repeated failed payments, high same-email paid-order volume, repeated promo use, and open dispute patterns.

 Operational health checks